This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Cooking for 8 to 12 people (a typical Christmas dinner) equals 4 to 6 ducks!
 My 30″ range could not accommodate that number… hence I never have cooked duck for Christmas dinner.

-Our smaller gathering this year provided the perfect opportunity to feature duck this year. 🙂 I am prepared with a Persian-style menu, and can’t wait to get started!
-I will bring 3 dishes to you between now and then, beginning with Za’atar and Pomegranate Molasses Roasted Duck.
-I will follow with a Zereshk (Barberry) and Pistachio Pilaf, and a Spinach and Persimmon Salad with Citrus Vinaigrette.
+Our smaller gathering this year provided the perfect opportunity to feature duck. 🙂 I am prepared with a Persian-style menu, and can’t wait to get started!
+Keep an eye out for 2 more side dishes to you between now and then, beginning with this roasted duck, and followed by a Zereshk (Barberry) and Pistachio Pilaf, and a Spinach and Persimmon Salad with Citrus Vinaigrette.

-My inspiration for Za’atar and Pomegranate Molasses Roasted Duck came to me in the international foods aisle at HEB in McAllen.
+My inspiration for Pomegranate-Orange Glazed Za’atar Roasted Duck came to me in the international foods aisle at HEB in McAllen.
 I was looking for pomegranate molasses for a salad dressing recipe planned for Thanksgiving.

 I have always had to “make” my own by simmering down a bottle of juice.
 Imagine my delight when I spotted it on the bottom shelf in the Persian section!
 I perused the rest of that section, and spotted a container of za’atar spice mix.
 I subsequently ended up playing around with wet and dry rubs, and then glazing during cooking to find the best combination.